 These ports vary in costs, but you should keep in mind that choosing a less expensive departure port that’s farther away from your salvage car will mean a larger shipment fee to get it to the port.
 Sometimes it’s best to go with a more expensive port that’s more conveniently located for your export vehicle.

 The busiest and most used arrival port in Latvia is the Port of Riga.
-This is the only container terminal in Latvia, and so it will be the port where all cars exported to Latvia arrive.
+This is the only container terminal in Latvia, and so it will be the port where car exports to Latvia arrive.